jeremyjflowers/MathforCoding/README.md

 Spacebar - Fire

 ## Known Issues:
--The Fire mechaninc hasn't been properly implemented yet -Enemies can't fire lasers at the player.
+-The Fire mechaninc hasn't been properly implemented yet.
+-Enemies can't fire lasers at the player.